ghi-electronics/Documentation/software/tinyclr/tutorials/reg-ex.md

 The Regex class is defined in the System.Text.Regular Expressions namespace.
 The RegEx class constructor takes a pattern string as a parameter with other optional parameters.

 The following code snippet creates a RegEx from a pattern.
-Here pattern is to match a word starting with char ‘M’.
+Here pattern is to match a word starting with char `M`.

 ```cs
 // Create a pattern for a word that starts with letter "M"